 What we do

-The Glotzer group develops in-house, open-source software for simulation, data analysis, and more.
-We invite the scientific community to learn more and utilize our software.
+The Glotzer group develops and disseminates powerful open-source software including the particle simulation toolkit, HOOMD-blue, which allows for fast molecular simulation of materials on graphics processors, the signac framework for data and workflow management, and several analysis and visualization tools.
+We invite the scientific community to learn more about our research and utilize our software.